joshjon/iot-metrics/README.md

 ### Device rate limiting

-- Device level rate limiting is enabled by default (5 requests every second).
+- Device level rate limiting is enabled via `config.yaml` (currently 5 requests every second).
-- It can be disabled by commenting the `deviceRateLimit` section in `config.yaml`.
+- It can be disabled by commenting out the `deviceRateLimit` section in `config.yaml`.
 - The rate limiter is implemented as a middleware and allows each device to make up to `deviceRateLimit.tokens` requests per `deviceRateLimit.seconds` seconds, across all APIs.